luweijia1013/FishGameProto/README.md

 # FishGameProto
-A proto of the Fish Game Demo.(offline, PC, two players in one screen)
+A proto of the Fish Game Demo.(offline, PC/Mobile)